piellardj/water-webgpu/README.md

     <img alt="Spatial indexing: step 4" src="src/readme/indexing-04.png"/>
 </div>

+Finally, I reorder the particles according to their global id.

 Once this indexing is done:
-- the particles were reordered in place;
+- the particles were reordered;
 - I easily can get the list of particles in a cell: they are the ones with ids ranging from `cStart` to `cStart + pCount`.

 In this example, let's say I want to compute the collisions for particle 1.